-Chapter 16: Bioinformatics with Biopython and Nglview (BETA) #
+Chapter 16: Bioinformatics with Biopython and Nglview#

 Bioinformatics is the field of working with biological or biochemical data using computing resources, and while the underlying techniques for working with biological data is fundamentally the same as what has been seen so far, this field is large and significant enough to warrant its own chapter.
 More importantly, bioinformatics contains a multitude of specialized file formats making this a significant hurdle in working with these data.
 The good news is that biological/biochemical file formats are usually text files like seen in the previous chapters, and there are Python libraries available to facilitate the parsing and working with these file formats and data.
 This chapter focuses on a few common file formats, parsing them with both our own Python code and using the Biopython library to perform the heavy lifting.

-The Biopython library is among the well-known Python libraries for working with biological and biochemical data.
-It will need to be installed in Jupyter or Google Colab as it is not a default library.
-As of this writing, it can be installed using pip by pip install biopython.
-Once installed, it is imported as Bio.
-This chapter assums the following imports.
+The Biopython library is among the well-known bioinformatics Python libraries handy for working with biological and biochemical data.
+It will need to be installed in Jupyter or Google Colab because it is not a default library.
+As of this writing, Biopython can be installed using pip by pip install biopython

 import Bio